Heavy Equipment Techniques

 T093 (PC) – Timmins Campus

+With Northern’s Heavy Equipment Techniques certificate, you’ll become a critical player in maintaining the heavy-duty machinery that keeps our economy on track.
 From order systems and preventive maintenance to customer service and repairs, you’ll master every aspect of the motive power industry along the way.

-In a hands-on environment focused on teamwork, personal safety and problem solving, you’ll learn to diagnose and service a variety of power system problems – including hydraulic, electrical, electronic, fuel, braking, steering, suspension, and more.
+In a hands-on environment focused on teamwork, personal safety and problem solving, you’ll learn to diagnose and service a variety of power system problems, including hydraulic, electrical, electronic, fuel, braking, steering, suspension, and more.

-You’ll gain confidence through practice.
-And after just one year, graduate with a level of skill and craftsmanship that will give you an edge in the workplace.
+You’ll gain confidence through practice and, after just one year, graduate with a level of skill and craftsmanship that will give you an edge in the workplace.

 This program can help you identify basic heavy duty equipment power system problems, inspect and test basic heavy duty equipment components and systems, and use a variety of test equipment and schematics to support heavy duty equipment operation and maintenance.
-This program provides a basis for you to:

 • Develop desirable work attitudes and a keen sense of responsibility, particularly with regard to personal safety.